-The credit is a nonrefundable credit but, to the extent not offset by the tax liability for the current year, may be offset against the tax liability of the subsequent year and each succeeding year up to 15 years.
+The credit is a nonrefundable credit.
+To the extent that the credit cannot be used to reduce the tax liability for the current year, it may be offset against the tax liability of the subsequent year and each succeeding year up to 15 years.

-Line 1.
-Enter the total cost (including Wisconsin state, county, and stadium sales and use taxes) of all fuel and electricity purchased during the taxable year for use in Wisconsin.
+- Line 1.
+Enter the total cost (including Wisconsin state, county, and stadium sales and use taxes) of all fuel and electricity purchased during the taxable year for use in Wisconsin. - Line 2.

-Line 2.
 Enter the cost of fuel and electricity included on line 1 (including Wisconsin state, county, and stadium sales and use taxes) that wasn't or won't be used for manufacturing.
-This includes fuel and electricity for heating and lighting office space and warehousing space for raw materials and finished goods and for other nonmanufacturing purposes.
+This includes fuel and electricity for heating and lighting office space and warehousing space for raw materials and finished goods and for other nonmanufacturing purposes. - Line 4.

-Line 4.
 Enter any county and stadium sales and use taxes included on line 3.
 (The county tax rate is 0.5% (.005) in Wisconsin counties that have adopted the county tax.
-The stadium tax rate is 0.1% (.001) in Wisconsin counties where the stadium tax applies.)
+The stadium tax rate is 0.1% (.001) in Wisconsin counties where the stadium tax applies.) - Line 6.

-Line 6.
 Enter purchases included on line 5 on which no Wisconsin sales or use taxes were paid.
-An example is the portion of coke purchased without tax by a foundry that becomes an ingredient or component part of a manufactured article.
+An example is the portion of coke purchased without tax by a foundry that becomes an ingredient or component part of a manufactured article. - Line 10.

-Line 10.
 Add lines 8 and 9.
-This is the 1997 manufacturer's sales tax credit.
+This is the 1998 manufacturer's sales tax credit based on the corporation's manufacturing activities. - Line 11.
+Enter the amount of manufacturer's sales tax credit passed through from other entities from Schedule Z-1, column f.

-Note: This amount must be included on Schedule V, line 8.
+Note: The amount from line 10, plus the total from Schedule Z-1, column e, must be included on Schedule V, line 8.

-Line 11.
-Enter any unused manufacturer's sales tax credit from 1982 through 1996.
+Line 12.
+Enter any unused manufacturer's sales tax credit from 1983 through 1997.

 - Line 10.
 Net Tax Subtract line 9 from line 8.
 If line 9 is more than line 8, enter zero. - Line 11.
-Temporary Recycling Surcharge Enter the greater of \$25 or 5.5% of the gross tax on line 8, but not more than \$9,800.
+Temporary Recycling Surcharge Enter the greater of \$25 or 2.75% of the gross tax on line 8, but not more than \$9,800.